Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 <input value={this.state.name} onChange={this.handleChange} />
 ```

-Looking at the input element in your return statement, you’re still referencing a `state` value and a `handleChange` event from your `App` component.
+Looking at the input element in your return statement, you still reference a `state` value and a `handleChange` event from your `App` component.
 Neither of these two things works because of the differences between your `App` component, which is class-based, and your `Input` component, which is functional.

 Luckily, you can replace both these things with the `useState` Hook!
 First, define the Hook at the top of your component and then start using it with the input element.